hiraditya/fool/thin-lto.md

 ### ThinLTOCodeGenerator.cpp
 For each module
   - ThinLTOCodeGenerator::run (Main driver for the thinlto calls `ProcessThinLTOModule`)
-    - Sequential part:
+    - Sequential part calls:
       - linkCombinedIndex
-      - ComputeCrossModuleImport (collect the import/export lists for all modules from the call-graph in the combined index)
+      - FunctionImport.cpp:ComputeCrossModuleImport (collect the import/export lists for all modules from the call-graph in the combined index, see below)
       - internalizeAndPromoteInIndex (Use global summary-based analysis to identify symbols that can be internalized)
     - Parallel part (optimizer + codegen):
       - loadModuleFromBuffer